yaekobboru/Final_Project/README.md

 ## Machine Learning Model

-We plan to use a supervised machine learning model with the target variable being low access 1 to 10 (ie. 1 mile in urban vs. 10 miles in rural areas)
+We plan to use a supervised machine learning model with the target variable being low access 1 to 10 (ie. 1 mile in urban vs. 10 miles in rural areas).

 ## Database

+We designed a database using Postgres that filters and cleans the original data.
+We plan to join an additional data set to this database in upcoming segments for this project.